szstonelee/gointernal/scheduler.md

 One Goroutine is not corresponded to one thread, i.e. Goroutine != OS thread.

-In some articles, the Goroutine is named as Go thread or green thread or lightweight thread, and OS thread is named as machine thread or real thread.
+In some articles, the Goroutine is named as Go thread or green thread or lightweight thread, and OS thread is named as machine thread or kernel thread or real thread.
 Here in this article, for simiplicity, thread is always OS thread.
 We try to check Goroutine from the view of OS thread.

 Thread is the basic unit for OS to run code.